What kinds of help can I get in the Academic Center?

 Can I get one-on-one tutoring?

 Yes.
 We recommend that you make an appointment by stopping in at the Academic Center (ACD 107), or calling us at (860) 405-9058 to request an appointment.
 We will ask you for contact information and the particular subject/topic for which you’re coming in.
-Bring in whatever information you have about the work, including your text, as similar topics are approached differently in some classes.
+Bring in whatever materials you have that are relevant, such as your assignment, the text you’re studying, and any work you’ve done so far, as similar topics are approached differently in some classes.
 Up-to-date tutoring schedule information is available during the regular semesters at Contact Us page.

 What classes can I get tutoring in?